 The Heritage Council aims to ensure that National Heritage Week events are inclusive and accessible to all.

-All event organisers must endeavour to ensure that they have adequate insurance cover for their event.
+All event organisers must try to ensure that they have adequate insurance cover for their event.

 All events should clearly demonstrate an educational heritage value.